adrienabbey/ceg-7360-verilog-assignment-1/README.md

 > Fall 2025 Embedded Systems (CEG-7360-01)
 > Original files written and provided by Dr. Bayley King

+## Using these Files

+### Testbenches

+- Open a terminal and navigate to the relevant `./sim/` directory (there's one for each of the different designs).
+- Inside each of these directories is a `Makefile` that assumes that Icarus Verilog and GTKWave is installed.
+- Running `make` within each of these directories will compile, simulate and then open the output waveform.

 ## Assignment Objectives

-### Objective 1: Install and Configure HDL Simulation Tools
+### Objective 1: Install and Configure HDL Simulation Tools (DONE)

 - I'm going to focus on open source tooling, specifically Icarus Verilog and Verilator.

-### Objective 2: Simulate the Provided 4-to-1 Multiplexer Design
+### Objective 2: Simulate the Provided 4-to-1 Multiplexer Design (DONE)

 - I need to use both simulators to run the provided 4-1 MUX Verilog source file and its test bench.
 - I need to verify that the simulation runs correctly and that the output waveform matches expected MUX behavior.